andybezaire/TDDKit/README.md

 ## More Info and Feature Requests

-Please do not hesitate to open a [GitHub issue](https://github.com/andybezaire/TestHelpers/issues) for any questions or feature requests.
+Please do not hesitate to open a [GitHub issue](https://github.com/andybezaire/TDDKit/issues) for any questions or feature requests.

 ## License

-"TestHelpers" is available under the MIT license.
+"TDDKit" is available under the MIT license.
-See the [LICENSE](https://github.com/andybezaire/TestHelpers/blob/main/LICENSE) file for more info.
+See the [LICENSE](https://github.com/andybezaire/TDDKit/blob/main/LICENSE) file for more info.

 ## Credit